 The Nicolas Carmarans Mauvais Temps is a particular favourite.
 This light, but complex red wine from the Aveyron in central France is lively, exciting, delicious and leaves you wanting more!

 The wine comprises four grape varieties, namely 30% Negret de Banhars, 50% Fer Servadou (known locally as Mansois) and 10% each of Cabernet Sauvignon and Cabernet Franc.
-The grapes undergo semi-carbonic maceration in 15 hectolitre conical tanks for 20 days and are then transferred to old barriques for 12 months.
+The grapes undergo semi-carbonic maceration in 15 hectolitre conical tanks for 20 days and the juice is then transferred to old barriques for 12 months.